Grey literature searches with Webometric Analyst

 Some books or documents will be rejected - these will have identical queries - the same author, title and year - so cannot be reliably used.
 The number is reported in the finishing dialog box (see above).

 Once you have made your file, the quickest way to run the searches through Bing is to automatically submit them with Webometric Analyst.
-To do this, restart Webometric Analyst, select the Web Impact Report from the Wizard, enter your Microsfoft Cognitive Services key and wait for it to finish.
+To do this, restart Webometric Analyst, click Link Analysis Wizard in the File menu, select the Web Impact Report from the Wizard, enter your Microsfoft Cognitive Services key, click OK, select your file and wait for it to finish.

 The main results are the lists of URLs matching each query.
 These are also in the long results file.
 Lists of matching pages will be in the URLs section of the mini-website created by Webometric Analyst.
 The URLs may need to be manually filtered to remove false matches, such as bibliographies, adverts and self-citations.